sougata-github/devops-crash-course/readme.md

 - Build the image: go to directory where the Dockerfile is and run `docker build -t <image-name> <path>`
 - Run `docker images` to check all images
 - Containerise your app: `docker run <image-name>`
-- If you want to open your app in shell mode: `docker run -it <path> sh`
+- If you want to open your app in shell mode: `docker run -it <image-name> sh`
 - `.` -> current working directory

 PORT MAPPING - Allows us to map ports between Docker container and host machine